nasa/GeneLab_Data_Processing/RNAseq/Workflow_Documentation/NF_RCP/README.md

        - processing_info/nextflow_log_GLbulkRNAseq.txt (Nextflow execution logs captured via `nextflow log`)
        - processing_info/nextflow_run_command_GLbulkRNAseq.txt (Exact command line used to initiate the workflow)

+**QC metrics summary**

+  - Output:
+    - GeneLab/qc_metrics_GLbulkRNAseq.csv (comma-separated text file listing a summary of qc metrics and metadata for the dataset)
+    - GeneLab/qc_validation_GLbulkRNAseq.txt (a validation report for qc_metrics generation that lists any missing entries in the qc_metrics file)
 <br>

 Standard Nextflow resource usage logs are also produced as follows: